-- The College may also monitor the activity and accounts of individual users of College computing resources, including individual sessions and communications, without notice.
-This may occur: - When the user has voluntarily made them accessible to the public, as by posting to Usenet or a website; - When it reasonably appears necessary to do so to protect the integrity, security, or functionality of College or other computing resources or to protect the College from liability; - When there is reasonable cause to believe that the user has violated, or is violating, this policy; - When an account or device appears to be engaged in unusual or unusually excessive activity, as indicated by the monitoring of general activity and usage patterns; or - When it is otherwise required or permitted by law.
+The College may also monitor the activity and accounts of individual users of College computing resources, including individual sessions and communications, without notice.
+This may occur:

+- a. when the user has voluntarily made them accessible to the public, as by posting to Usenet or a website: - b. when it reasonably appears necessary to do so to protect the integrity, security, or functionality of College or other computing resources or to protect the College from liability; - c. when there is reasonable cause to believe that the user has violated, or is violating, this policy; - d. when an account or device appears to be engaged in unusual or unusually excessive activity, as indicated by the monitoring of general activity and usage patterns; or - e. when it is otherwise required or permitted by law

-Any such individual monitoring, other than when a user has voluntarily made activity publicly accessible, or is required by law or necessary to respond to perceived emergency situations, must be authorized in advance by the Chief Information Officer (CIO) or a designee of same.
-The College, at its discretion, may disclose the results of any such general or individual monitoring, including the contents and records of individual communications, to appropriate College personnel or law enforcement agencies and may use those results in appropriate College disciplinary proceedings.
+Any such individual monitoring, other than that specified in (a) above, or required by law, or necessary to respond to perceived emergency situations, must be authorized in advance by the Chief Information Officer (CIO) or his/her designee.

+The College, at its discretion, may disclose the results of any such general or individual monitoring, including the contents and records of individual communications, to appropriate College personnel or law enforcement agencies and may use those results in appropriate College disciplinary proceedings

-Impeding access: Impeding the College's ability to access, inspect and monitor IT resources is strictly prohibited.
-A user shall not encrypt or conceal the contents of any file or electronic communications on state computers without proper authorization.
-A user shall not set or manipulate a password on any college computer, program, file or electronic communication without proper authorization.
+Impeding Access: Impeding the College's ability to access, inspect, and monitor IT resources is strictly prohibited.
+A user shall not encrypt or conceal the contents of any file or electronic communications on College computers without proper authorization.
+A user shall not set or manipulate a password on any College computer, program, file, or electronic communication without proper authorization.